 The program is intended for candidates aspiring for careers in domestic and international BFSI sector.
 Those already in the outsourcing industry can undergo this Program to change their career to finance or develop client facing skills via advanced finance domain expertise.
 The program also prepares candidates for jobs in the Indian commercial banks, investment banks, mutual funds, insurance companies and more.

-The certificate course offered by BFA covers vital areas in finance namely, Credit Management, Investment Management and Risk Management, with specific reference to the Indian and International Financial Markets.
+The certificate course offered by Banking and Financial Analyst covers vital areas in finance namely, Credit Management, Investment Management and Risk Management, with specific reference to the Indian and International Financial Markets.
 The faculty for the program is highly experienced industry experts, practitioners and academicians with hands on experience in the financial sector.

 For more information please visit:www.bfa-india.org